Azure/aks-engine/docs/faq.md

 AKS-Engine is the next version of the ACS-Engine project.
 AKS-Engine supports current and future versions of [Kubernetes][], while ACS-Engine also supported the Docker Swarm and Mesos DC/OS container orchestrators.

+### Can I Scale or Upgrade an `acs-engine` Cluster with `aks-engine`?

+Yes.

 ### Is ACS-Engine Still Active?

-Security fixes and other critical changes will still go into ACS-Engine and patch releases will be made as needed.
-But in general, improvements and releases with new features will only be made in AKS-Engine.
+No further development or releases in ACS-Engine are planned.
+AKS-Engine is a backward-compatible continuation of ACS-Engine, so all fixes and new features will target AKS-Engine.

 ### Can I Build an AKS Cluster with `aks-engine`?